Loading...

 SEXUAL HEALTH EMERGENCIES

-If clinics are closed and the problem cannot wait until the next Sexual and Reproductive Health (SRH) clinic opens (for example if you think you have been exposed to HIV in the last few hours, you have been sexually assaulted):
+If clinics are closed and the problem cannot wait until the next Sexual and Reproductive Health (SRH) clinic opens (for example, if you think you have been exposed to HIV in the last few hours, or if you have been sexually assaulted), please:

-Contact NHS 24 Tel: 111 or the nearest accident and emergency department.
+Call NHS 24 on 111 or visit the nearest Emergency Department (A&E).

 MENTAL HEALTH